Santhoshlm10/SQLink/README.md

   sqlink run
   ```
 After running this command, you will be prompted in the console to enter your MySQL credentials.

 > **Important:** Configuration is required only when you run the program for the first time or if the configuration file has been deleted.

+Once you enter the MySQL and Server configuration, you can re-run `sqlink run` command again and start querying the data.

 ## Usage